pittisl/Generative-AI-Tutorial/README.md

 # Generative AI Roadmap
 > A subjective learning guide for generative AI research including curated list of articles and projects

-Generative AI is a hot topic today :fire: and this roadmap is designed to help beginners quickly gain basic knowledge and skills of Generative AI.
-Even experts are welcome to refer to this roadmap as a checklist to develop new ideas.
+Generative AI is a hot topic today :fire: and this roadmap is designed to help beginners quickly gain basic knowledge and find useful resources of Generative AI.
+Even experts are welcome to refer to this roadmap to recall old knowledge and develop new ideas.

 ## Contents
 - [Background Knowledge](#background-knowledge)